mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

 CLUSTER_ID="$(yq -r .status.infrastructureName ${DIR_INSTALLER}/manifests/cluster-infrastructure-02-config.yml)"
 ```

-### Create the OAI
+### Create Origin Access Identity<a name="step-create-oai"></a>

-Steps to create the Origin Access Identity (OAI) to restrict access to content that you serve from Amazon S3 buckets.
+Steps to create the Origin Access Identity (OAI) to restrict access to content that you serve from Amazon S3 buckets.l:

-- Create the OAI
+- Create the OAI and set the variable `OAI_CLODUFRONT_ID`:

 ```bash
 aws cloudfront create-cloud-front-origin-access-identity \